File format¶

 note |

 Free-form text block.
-Supports tasks, questions, code-mode, and discussions (see Text annotations). |
+Supports tasks, questions, code-mode, Markdown-mode, and discussions (see Text annotations). |

 arrow |